All Episodes

 None of it.

-Here is the second clip we have of Obama this morning at the White House with his economic recovery advisory board.
+Here is the second clip we have of Obama this morning at the White House with his Economic Recovery Advisory Board.

 This is unbelievable.

-Export-driven growth, manufacturing growth, a growth that pays high wages and provides uh high living standards for a broad-based middle class.
+Export-driven growth, manufacturing growth, a growth that pays high wages and provides high living standards for a broad-based middle class.

-Well, then don't do anything.
+Well, don't do anything.

 Cancel the stimulus, cut some taxes, and get out of the way.